Mosiacsoft/mu-pipelines-doc/docs/Developer Docs/CI-CD.md

 ## 🔧 Key Features

 ### ✅ Configuration-Driven Pipelines
-Define your entire pipeline using simple YAML configurations, making it easy to manage and version pipelines.
+Define your entire pipeline using simple JSON configurations, making it easy to manage and version pipelines.

 ``` json
 [